-Bacillus Thuringiensis (Bt) is very safe and very effective, like the all-natural insecticide neem oil that helps control your caterpillar problem without harming your friendly fauna.
+Bacillus Thuringiensis (Bt) is very safe and very effective, like the natural insecticide for plants neem oil that helps control your caterpillar problem without harming your friendly fauna.

 In this article, we will share some smart tips to help you use this species-specific bacteria to its best result in your garden.
 Read on to learn more about what are bt sprays.